 Have you got 3 minutes?
-Then you have enough time to whip up a batch of healthy brownie batter hummus!
-It tastes like indulgence, but is a super nutritious treat!
-It is vegan, oil-free, & only 38 calories a serving.
+Then you have enough time to whip up a batch of indulgent-tasting oil-free brownie batter hummus!
+It is a super nutritious treat! that is vegan, high in fiber, & only 38 calories per two tablespoon serving.

 Brownie Batter Dip Made with Chickpeas!